Jalil Carter: Professional career

-Pre-draft
+St. Louis Rams

+Carter was signed by the St. Louis Rams on July 29, 2011.
+He was released on August 9, 2011.

+Cleveland Gladiators

+Carter played for the Cleveland Gladiators of the Arena Football League in 2012, totaling four solo tackles, six assisted tackles, one interception, and one fumble recovery.

 Toronto Argonauts

-After going undrafted in the 2011 NFL Draft and floating around on a couple NFL rosters, Carter ultimately settled in with the Toronto Argonauts of the Canadian Football League.
+Carter with the Toronto Argonauts of the Canadian Football League in 2012.
 Carter only played in 4 games during the 2012 CFL season, but was very productive in each game; totaling 18 tackles and 1 special team tackle.
 The following season Jalil Carter played in 17 of the 18 regular season games and accumulated 48 defensive tackles, 3 special teams tackles, 1 quarterback sack, 1 interception and 1 fumble recovery.
 His third season in the CFL, the 2014 CFL season, Carter also recorded 48 defensive tackles, 3 special teams tackles, to go along with 5 interceptions.
 In January 2015 Carter was granted an early release from the Argos so that he could sign with an NFL team.

 Minnesota Vikings

 On January 15, two days after being released by the Argos, Carter signed a contract with the Minnesota Vikings of the National Football League.
 He was released on August 31, 2015.